Code-Institute-Submissions/milestone_3_project/README.md

 ### Text

-Text was written by myself and proofread by known Lake District residents.
+Text was written by myself.

 ### Media